Places

 Harajuku·¥¥

 The biggest fancy cosmetics store in Tokyo with international and Japanese brands.
-Budget cosmetics are also found at local drug stores (including next door)
+Budget cosmetics are also found at local drug stores (including next door).

 Skip It IfYou're not a beauty shopper.